-- A small number of firms ("Top Four" and "Next Four" combined) continue to account for a large share of the positions in ICE 2022 and 2023 Vintage contracts. - Open interest in ICE 2022 Vintage contracts decreased steadily with each subsequent week in the quarter falling by 68 percent from the start of the quarter: - ✓ The "Top Four" Firms' concentration rose as many firms exited Vintage 2022 futures positions before the end of December.
-The "Top Four" concentration in net long positions in ICE 2022 Vintage contracts rose from 49 percent at the beginning of October to a high of 86 percent at the end of December.
-The concentration in net short positions rose from 70 percent in the first week of October to 93 percent in the last week of December, - ✓ The "Next Four" largest short firms (excluding the "Top Four") accounted for a relatively small amount (typically 10 percent) of net short open interest, indicating that some of these firms also hold long positions in ICE 2022 vintage contracts.
+- Open interest in ICE 2023 Vintage contracts increased by 19 percent from the start of the quarter primarily due to an increase in the last week of July and the second week of September in open interest held by "All Other" firms, suggesting increased participation in futures and options trading.
+In addition: - ✓ The "All Other" firms' concentration for net long positions grew the most for Vintage 2023 contracts, making up 61 percent of total long positions at the end of the quarter from 44 percent at the beginning.
+Compared to the start of the quarter, this category grew by 64 percent while the "Top Four" and "Next Four" open interest fell by 20 percent and 13 percent, respectively. - ✓ The "All Other" firms also increased their short positions by 130 percent leading to an increase in their share from 21 percent at the beginning of the quarter to 40 percent by the end of the quarter. - ✓ The "Next Four" (excluding the "Top Four") accounted for a relatively small share (currently about 13 percent) of net short open interest, indicating that some of these firms also hold long positions in 2023 vintage contracts.
 For example, if a compliance entity with a long position for the prompt month does not have an immediate need to hold allowances, the firm may sell futures for the prompt month while buying futures for settlement in a month that is closer to the compliance deadline.